oac0de/Housing-Value-Regression-Analysis/README.md

 # Project Introduction/Goal

 For my Module 2 final project, I was tasked with cleaning up a housing data set for King County in Washington and performing a multiple linear regression analysis on the data.
-The aim was to build a model that successfully predicts the price of a house using features from our data set.
+The aim was to build a model that successfully predicts the price of a house using features from our data set, using adjusted R-Squared as our metric.
+My deliverables will be a working machine learning model to predict price and a non-technicaly slideshow presentation of my findings, conclusions and recommendations.

 # Libraries used in this project
 * Pandas